JICA undertakes study to understand Covid impact on persons with disabilities

-New Delhi, May 3 (IANS) Japan International Cooperation Agency (JICA) and V-shesh Learning Services Private Limited have undertaken a pan-India study to comprehend the "Impact of Covid-19 on people with disabilities" in India in the first quarter of the current year 2021.
+New Delhi: Japan International Cooperation Agency (JICA) and V-shesh Learning Services Private Limited have undertaken a pan-India study to comprehend the "Impact of Covid-19 on people with disabilities" in India in the first quarter of the current year 2021.

 The focus of this study was to determine and assess the medium to long term effects of Covid-19 on the lives of Persons with Disabilities.